-This section describes how to change multiple commits in Keil Studio.
+Describes how to change multiple commits in Keil Studio Cloud.

 With the Amend button, you can roll back several commits to reset your head commit to a prior state.
 The changes done between the original head commit and the current head commit are staged.
 This way you can add, modify, or remove files and stage new changes.